 The Persian Empire, as recorded in Esther Chapters 1 and 8, used linen for decor and garments.

-The Israelites in the wilderness, after fleeing Egypt were instructed by God to make linen garments for the priests, and to weave the tabernacle curtains with twisted linen fibers of red, blue and purple to make the design of the cherubim, as well as plain linen for use as curtains surrounding the Holy Precinct (Exodus Chapters 28, 31, 35, 36, 38 and 39).
+The Israelites in the wilderness, after fleeing Egypt were instructed by God to make linen garments for the priests, to weave the tabernacle curtains with twisted linen fibers of red, blue and purple to make the design of the cherubim, as well as plain linen for use as curtains surrounding the Holy Precinct (Exodus Chapters 28, 31, 35, 36, 38 and 39).
 Linen was used again in the curtains of the Temple built by Solomon (I Kings 10, II Chronicles Chapters 2 and 3), some of which was imported from Egypt.
 Solomon also used linen for his bedding (Proverbs 7:16).
 Ezekiel Chapter 44 describes that in the future temple built by the Jews in Jerusalem, the priests will again wear linen garments.

 Linen was a symbol of purity in Biblical times, and it is recorded in the prophets that angelic beings appeared, wearing fine linen garments (Ezekiel Chapters 9 and 10; Daniel Chapters 10 and 12; and Revelation Chapter 15).
-Revelation Chapters 15 and 19 also records that saints, slain as martyrs, are clothed in fine linen.
+Revelation Chapters 15 and 19 also record that saints, slain as martyrs, are clothed in fine linen.
 Words such as “pure” and “clean” denote that the symbolism of righteousness as well as holiness was attached to the wearing of linen.
-The symbolism of filth and spiritual distance from God is seen in the example of the garments of the Priest Joshua, as Satan rebukes him for standing before a Holy God wearing filthy linen garments (Zechariah Chapter 3).
+The symbolism of spiritual distance from God is seen in the example of the garments of the Priest Joshua, as Satan rebukes him for standing before a Holy God wearing filthy linen garments (Zechariah Chapter 3).

-Ancient Jewish sources note that when the priests had unremovable stain on their linen garments, or the garments had excessive wear, the garments were torn into strips and recycled for use as candle wicks.
+Ancient Jewish sources note that when the priests had unremovable stains on their linen garments, or the garments had excessive wear, the garments were torn into strips and recycled for use as candle wicks.
 This fact is displayed in Isaiah’s commentary, where linen candlewicks are described (Isaiah 42).

 Jesus’ parable of the Rich Man and Lazarus, details what some scholars believe to be the ‘typical’, unconcerned, linen-clad rich man, oblivious to the plight of poor, hungry and sick Lazarus.